-Where Are HumanTouch Chairs made?
+Where Are HumanTouch Chairs Made?

 Chairs are engineered in the USA at California headquarters, with factory-backed warranties and full in-house client support.
 Human Touch has been an enterprise leader for more than 40 years by concentrating on key areas to provide the best experience and quality.
-Even though designed and engineered by the Japanese and Americans, but the parts are manufactured in Taiwan and the assembly is done in China.
+Even though designed and engineered by the Japanese and Americans, the parts are manufactured in Taiwan and the assembly is done in China.

-Final Words on Human Touch Chairs
+Are Human Touch Chairs Worth It?

 The Human Touch XT2 is the best option and top model as of now.